humdrum-tools/humdrum-documentation/guide/ch15/index.md

 ---------------------------------------

-Recall that *implicit harmonic intervals* may be deemed to occur between tones that don\'t actually sound at the same time.
+Recall that *implicit harmonic intervals* may be deemed to occur between tones that don't actually sound at the same time.
 This arises when one part has a rest while the other part is sounding.
 Note that if we could eliminate rest tokens, then we could use <span class="tool">ditto</span> to repeat previous pitch tokens in place of the rests and so generate implicit harmonic